 It's the perfect reason to visit Macon.

 Known for its rich history, incredible architecture, vibrant downtown, and soulful heritage, there's plenty to experience outside of the festival while you're here.
 Explore over 17,000 years of history (yes really!) at Ocmulgee Mounds National Historical Park.
 Tour Hay House, lovingly nicknamed "Palace of the South," and see 18,000 square-feet of stunning architecture.
-Immerse yourself in Macon's musical history on a Rock Candy Tour where you'll learn about Southern music's most infamous players.
+Immerse yourself in Macon's musical history, where you'll learn about Southern music's most infamous players.
 Follow your nose and dine at one of our many local restaurants offering an array of options from burgers, to tacos, to fine dining, and more.
 Grab a couple of drinks with friends and listen to live music at one of Macon's music venues and bars.
 Known as the "Festival Capitol of Georgia," there are annual events & festivals throughout the year that will have you traveling back to Macon in no time.